 Principal Investigator: Vanessa Marr

-Vanessa is a mother for four, an artist, designer and principal lecturer at the University of Brighton, where she is also course leader for Design for Digital Media.
+Vanessa is a mother for four, an artist, designer and principal lecturer at the University of Brighton, where she is also course leader for Design for Digital Media and the academic lead for employability.
 Her academic work takes a critical view of the hidden language of objects and fairy tales, which she explores primarily through embroidery and creative writing.
 Her work is underpinned by visual design-theory and process, yet embraces an intuitive and physical approach that facilitates self-authorship and her continuing exploration of narrative and sequence.
 Her PhD explores alternative practices of autoethnography through phenomenological engagement with a dusting cloth through stitch.

 She is particularly interested in the domestic and feminine origins of fairy tales and the opportunity that these narratives hold to reflect the lives of modern women.
 Her ongoing practice-based collaborative arts project ‘Women & Domesticity – What’s your Perspective?’ references traditional ‘women’s work’ and invites people to embroider their own perspectives and experiences of domesticity onto a duster.
 The growing collection includes over 100 contributions.
 It has been exhibited and presented widely in academic, community and arts contexts.
 She is also a member of a number of academic research and creative arts groups.